hgreich/HGRlabnotebook/_posts/2021-06-11-Setting-up-incubator-for-polyp-bailout-experiment.md

 ---

 date created 20210611;
-date last revised 20210611 HGR post creation
+date last revised 20210614 removed moon light from hydra 52ai light type list

 # this post is the sequel to an [earlier post about incubator setup](https://hgreich.github.io/HGRlabnotebook/protocols/2021/06/01/Incubator_Setup_Notes.html) planning
 ## the previous post (part I) was for note taking on incubator dimensions and potential tank configuration